danieljcave/inphysical-plans/README.md

 </details>

 ### Delete Post
-If the user decides that they want to delete their blog post for whatever reason they have, they have that ability to, just like updateding their post.
+If the user decides that they want to delete their blog post for whatever reason they have, they have that ability to, just like updating their post.
 Firs the blog checks that the user logged in is the user that is making the request.
 If the page confirms. then the user has the option to delete the post. a Modal is used similar to the comment to confirm that if they delete the post and is not a mistake.
-A modal messge is triggered and tells the user the post they want to delete and if they want to delete the post.
+A modal message is triggered and tells the user the post they want to delete and if they want to delete the post.

 ![Post Deleted](/readME-assets/features/delete%20post.png)

 ## User Accounts
 ### Register Account
-The blog has user accounts and authentication so users need to be able to login to account to carry out user functions.
-When the user joins the sign they can first register theirs account.
-The Registers requires a username and a password, email is optional.
-Once the user registers on the website they are auto redirected to the home page and a message displayed.
+The blog has user accounts and authentication so users need to be able to login to the account to carry out user functions.
+When the user joins the sign they can first register their account.
+The Registers require a username and a password, email is optional.
+Once the user registers on the website they are auto-redirected to the home page and a message is displayed.
 Then they are free to use the website and all features.

 ![New User Signup Page](/readME-assets/features/signup.png)
 <details>